 Whether using fentanyl alone or with other drugs, there is always the risk of overdose because of how potent this synthetic opioid is.
 Regardless of the method of ingestion, any use of fentanyl is highly dangerous.
 If you have been abusing the drug in any capacity, reach out for professional help.

 (August 2017) Provisional Counts of Drug Overdose Deaths.
-Centers for Disease Control and Prevention.
-Retrieved December 2018 from from https://www.cdc.gov/nchs/data/health_policy/monthly-drug-overdose-death-estimates.pdf
+Centers for Disease Control and Prevention. from https://www.cdc.gov/nchs/data/health_policy/monthly-drug-overdose-death-estimates.pdf

 Heroin.
-Center for Substance Abuse Research.
-Retrieved December 2018 from from http://www.cesar.umd.edu/cesar/drugs/heroin.asp
+Center for Substance Abuse Research. from http://www.cesar.umd.edu/cesar/drugs/heroin.asp

 Amphetamines.
-Center for Substance Abuse Research.
-Retrieved December 2018 from from http://www.cesar.umd.edu/cesar/drugs/amphetamines.asp
+Center for Substance Abuse Research. from http://www.cesar.umd.edu/cesar/drugs/amphetamines.asp

 Cocaine.
-Center for Substance Abuse Research.
-Retrieved December 2018 from from http://www.cesar.umd.edu/cesar/drugs/cocaine.asp
+Center for Substance Abuse Research. from http://www.cesar.umd.edu/cesar/drugs/cocaine.asp